Want to take better care of your houseplants?

 This is called powdery mildew and can be a result of misting the leaves of your Polka Dot Begonia too much.
 You want to ensure that there is no moisture on your plant’s leaves (especially overnight) as this is what is causing a build up of mildew.

 Yellow leaves on a Polka Dot Begonia indicates your plant has received too much water.
 Replace the soil if it is waterlogged with fresh houseplant mix and hold off watering as much as you were before.
+To prevent more yellow leaves developing in future, it’s important to allow the potting mix to dry out between waterings.

 Brown edges on a Polka Dot Begonia’s leaves indicates too much sunlight.
 Make sure your Polka Dot plant is away from direct sunlight as this can very easily scorch and burn the leaves.
 Pick up a light meter if you aren’t sure exactly where to place your plant – we love them as they help you monitor the light levels across the day.

 If you notice quite a few leaves dropping from your Polka Dot Begonia this indicates too much water or temperature shock.
 Check the moisture in the soil and move your plant away from any drafty doors or windows.
 Using moisture meters and digital thermometers can help you assess your care and environment to make sure it’s right for your Polka Dot Begonia.
+Catching issues early can really help prevent your Polka Dot Begonia from losing leaves in future.

 Brown leaf tips on a Polka Dot Begonia are often caused by underwatering.
 Try increasing the frequency of watering a little but keep an eye on the soil moisture to avoid any root rot occurring.